-The project scope has expanded to include greenhouse gas reductions and clean energy initiatives.
+The project scope has remained the same.
 The schedule and expenditure projections shown in Block B above are a mix of preliminary planning, design, and construction level estimates and are expected to change based upon site conditions and design constraints.
 Costs for monitoring and verification are included in the Operating Budget.
-Portions of the program have been financed by low-interest loans through MDE's Water Infrastructure Financing Administration's Revolving Loan Fund Programs, as well as through MDE's Energy Water Infrastructure Program (EWIP).
-Various state and federal grant applications have been submitted for WSSC Water's projects including for the Potomac WFP Microgrid, Piscataway Blower Replacement, Advanced Aeration Control and Asset Health Monitoring / Pump Optimization.
+Portions of the program have been financed by low-interest loans through the Maryland Department of the Environment's Water Quality Administration State Revolving Loan Program, as well as through the Maryland Department of the Environment's Energy Water Infrastructure Program (EWIP).
+The Piscataway WRRF blower replacement/upgrade project will be partially funded by an EWIP grant.